 review the status of implementation of those items pertaining to their Question.

 Rapporteurs are expected to provide such updates to Q1/17 (i.e. fill-in text in the status/result column; please use revision marking).

+Texts in yellow highlighting are updates proposed by Q4/17 and Q8/17 during the April 2025 SG17 meeting.

 Introduction